psychic readings + Private & group classes for

 When people see my life they often call it authentic.
 And it’s true.
 They also refer to me as personable, and, if I’m lucky, funny.

-I teach and give talks on intuition and inspired living.
+I teach and give talks on intuition, empathic ability and inspired living.
 I helped produce a documentary film called BIG JOY: The Adventures of James Broughton about a gifted poet, filmmaker, and joy devotee.
 I do stand-up comedy occasionally.
 I love doing crafts.
 I knit and sew simple things.
 I create with paint, markers, and other colorful writing utensils.
 I try my hand at gardening (flowers especially).
 And I conceive of (and execute when possible) grand creative ideas particularly for my home or as gifts for others.
 I do much of this where I currently reside in what I think of as a little piece of paradise in the form of a rural island in the Puget Sound.

 As always, I also continue to veer in the direction of what inspires me.
 I’ve lived and traveled around the world.
 I did a year of college at Université Paul Valéry in Montpellier, France and I’ve spent time in more than a dozen other countries.